 The two methods for polarizing 3He, discovered in the early 1960s, became competing techniques in the 1980s.
-Metastability exchange was pursued by Becker et al. (1994) and Bohler et al. (1988).
-This led to the neutron spin filter program at ILL, Grenoble (Surkau et al., 1997; Heil et al., 1998), and quasielastic scattering measurements at Mainz (Becker et al., 1994, 1998), both using a two-stage, titanium pump compressor to increase the 3He pressure from 1 torr to ≈1 bar.
-The metastability exchange technique has also been used to pump 3He into a cooled cell in a quasielastic scattering experiment (Woodward et al., 1990) and to fill a "storage cell" that is coaxial with the circulating 30 GeV positron beam in the HERA ring at DESY, Hamburg, Germany (Ackerstaff et al., 1997).
-Spin exchange has been most successful in producing high-density polarized 3He that is essential for targets used in extracted beam experiments such as the SLAC End Station A deep inelastic scattering program (Abe et al., 1997; Anthony et al., 1996) and recent efforts at TJNAF in Newport News, Virginia (Gao, 1998).
+Metastability exchange was pursued by Leduc, Schaerrer and co-workers who teamed up with Otten and Heil at Mainz [Becker et al., 1994] and with Woodward, McKeown and Milner [Bohler et al., 1988].
+This led to the neutron spin filter program at ILL, Grenoble [Surkau et al., 1997, Heil et al., 1998], and quasielastic scattering measurements at Mainz [Becker et al., 1994, Becker et al., 1998] both using a two stage, titanium pump compressor to increase the 3He pressure from 1 torr to ≈ 1 bar.
+The metastability exchange technique has also been used to pump 3He into a cooled cell in a quasielastic scattering averiment [Woodward et al., 1990] and to fill a "storage cell" that is coaxial with the circulating 30 GeV positron beam in the HERA ring at DESY, Hamburg, Germany [Ackerstaff et al., 1997].
+Spin exchange has been most successful in producing high density polarized 3He that is essential for targets used in extracted beam experiments such as the SLAC End Station A deep inelastic scattering program [Abe et al., 1997, Anthony et al., 1996] and recent efforts at TJNAF in Newport News, Virginia [Gao, 1998].

-The possibility of nuclear spin gyroscopes also emerged as optical pumping techniques were developed (Colgrove et al., 1963; Grover, 1983).
+The possibility of nuclear spin gyroscopes also emerged as optical pumping techniques were developed [Colgred Grover, 1983].
 A nuclear spin gyroscope does not require the large quantities of highly polarized 3He demanded by applications of polarized nuclear targets and polarized neutrons.
-However, the concept does rely on the longest possible spin-relaxation and spin-coherence times.
-Long spin-relaxation times are also important for high polarization, and the development of gyroscopes at industry laboratories helped advance the study of surface relaxation mechanisms.
+However the concept does rely on the longest possible spin-relaxation and spin-coherence times.
+Long spin-relaxation times are also important for high polarization, and the development of gyroscopes at industry labs helped advance the study of surface relaxation mechanisms.

-While the technical advances in polarized 3He have been largely motivated by work on polarized targets for nuclear and high energy physics, 129Xe polarization was advanced in optical pumping studies (Zeng et al., 1985).
-Early in the 1980s they began extensive investigations of spin exchange between noble gases and optically pumped alkali-metal vapors (Happer et al., 1984).
-They studied many processes involved in optical pumping of alkali-metal vapors in the presence of buffer gases, providing extensive data on the xenon-Rb system (Zeng et al., 1985).
-The 129Xe polarization of nearly 100% in small ≈ cm3 volumes was produced; experiments included studies of $I = 3/2^{-131}$ Xe as well as radioactive isotopes (131Xe^m, 133Xe, and 133Xe^m) (Calaprice et al., 1985).
-The work of Cates and Happer with co-workers (Cates et al., 1990; Gatzke et al., 1993) on polarized frozen 129Xe as a means for accumulating large quantities of polarized gas may have been the initial inspiration for the development of MRI with laser-polarized xenon.
+While the technical advances in polarized 3He have been largely motivated by work on polarized targets for nuclear and high energy physics, 129Xe polarization was advanced in the optical pumping studies led by Happer and co-workers [Zeng et al., 1985].
+Early in the 1980s they began extensive investigations of spin exchange between noble gases and optically pumped alkali-metal vapors [Happer et al., 1984].
+They studied many processes involved in optical pumping of alkali-metal vapors in the presence of buffer gases providing extensive data on the xenon-Rb system [Zeng et al., 1985].
+129Xe polarization of nearly 100% in small \approx cm3 volumes was produced, Experiments included studies of I = 3/2 131Xe as well as a radioactive isotopes (131Xe^m, 133Xe and 133Xe^m) [Calaprice et al., 1985].
+The work of Cates and Happer, with co-workers[Cates et al., 1990, Gatzke et al., 1993], on polarized frozen 129Xe as a means for accumulating large quantities of polarized gas, may have been the initial in-spiration for the development of MRI with laser polarized xenon.
 The first experiment at Stony Brook with gas polarized in Princeton relied on freezing the xenon for transport by car.
-The magnetization lifetime of frozen 129Xe is generally much longer than in the gas phase (Gatzke et al., 1993).
+The magnetization lifetime of frozen 129Xe is generally much longer than in the gas phase[Gatzke et al., 1993].